Your Austin game writer thought you might appreciate this video: Hot Dogs at the Eiffel Tower by Maggie Gallant.

 Dehydration also causes obesity because, just like with humans, we often overeat when our bodies are parched for water because instinctively we are trying to get water from food.
 Have you ever gone to the kitchen hungry, grabbed a glass of water, found yourself parched, drained your water, and discovered that you weren’t all that hungry?
 Yep… like that.
 For a parched cat, this is the worst because the cat is overeating and exacerbating its dehydration by eating too much dry food.

-Looking for the best budget cat food?
+Looking for the best cheap cat food?
 We’ve got opinons that might surprise you and save you money.

 How do I know this?
 Because my cat loves it, and because Danni, my old roommate’s cat, loved it.
 In fact, she used to complain about how her cat would always drink from the bucket instead of her cat bowl.
 We discovered this by accident because I like to keep the water I run when warming the flow before a shower and later use it for household chores or flushing the toilet.
 As a result, I often had the bucket sitting in the bathroom full of water, and her cat would drink it constantly.
 It was a running joke (no pun intended).